Past Alternative Break Programs and Impact

 The Thailand program joined in solidarity with the Burmese democracy movement.
 Students critically examined refugee issues, US sanctions on Burma, governance within the Burmese government in exile and other sociopolitical organizations within the democracy movement, as well as the role of international institutions in responding to the complex humanitarian and political challenges to development in Burma.

 Mexico/U.S. Border: Immigrant Rights

-This trip went to Tucson, AZ and towns in Mexico along the border.
+This program engaged in Tucson, AZ and towns in Mexico along the border.
 Students examined multiple sides of the immigration rights issue in the US by meeting with human rights groups, vigilantes, border guards, religious activists and a fair trade coffee cooperative.
 The students returned invigorated to work on the issues learned and jumped right in to the immigration protests that were held in Washington.

 Nicaragua: Labor issues & CAFTA